 - The newest Dapper Dan is a hip-hop fashion designer.

 - The Dapper Dans are barbershop quartets that perform at Disney Parks around the world.

 Why men put that goop on their hair

 “Brylcreem, a little dab’ll do ya.
 Use more only if you dare.
 Brylcreem, the gals’ll all pursue ya, They love to run their fingers through your hair.”
 Click here to see for yourself.

-The two most impressive pompadours in the rock and roll world were worn by James Brown and Little Richard, who oiled and stacked their hair to improbable heights in a style called by some as a process and a conk.
+The two most impressive pompadours in the rock and roll world were worn by James Brown and Little Richard, who oiled and stacked their hair to improbable heights in a style called by some a process and others, a conk.